Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 As with any map, categorical, factor-type soil variables can be mapped globally (together with the uncertainty) as long as there is sufficient training field data to properly support application of the prediction algorithm.
-The other technical problem is storage required to save and share all the produced predictions.
+The other technical problem is the amount of storage required to save and share all the produced predictions.
 Each category of a soil categorical variable can be mapped separately, which can lead to hundreds of grids.
 The global land cover map for example contains only some 35 categories,